 # 10 – Never Say Die

-It’s hard to believe that when Never Say Die was released in 1978, it would become the last Black Sabbath album that would utilize Ozzy Osbourne as the band’s lead vocalist for close to 35 years.
-Ozzy Osbourne would not record with the band again until 2013′ s Black Sabbath 13 album.
-To promote the Never Say Die album, Black Sabbath embarked on a tour that also celebrated the band’s 10 year anniversary.
-Opening for Black Sabbath on their 10th anniversary tour was Van Halen who had just released their debut album.
+It’s hard to believe that when Never Say Die was released in 1978, it would become the last Black Sabbath album to utilize Ozzy Osbourne as the band’s lead vocalist for nearly 35 years.
+Ozzy Osbourne would not record with the band again until 2013’s Black Sabbath 13 album.
+To promote the Never Say Die album, Black Sabbath embarked on a tour celebrating the band’s 10th anniversary.
+Opening for Black Sabbath on their 10th anniversary tour was Van Halen, who had just released their debut album.
 Our Top 10 Black Sabbath Album Covers list opens with the great Never Say Die album cover.
-We love how sky blue colors highlight the masked pilots standing on front of their planes.
-The Never Say Die album cover was a complete departure from their previous dark album covers.
+We love how sky-blue colors highlight the masked pilots standing before their planes.
+The Never Say Die album cover completely departed from their previous dark album covers.

 # 9 – Master of Reality